-Two effective ways to extinguish a fire #1 Water mist: Extinguishes the flames through fine water mist and additionally cools the source of the fire #2 Argon: Smothers the fire by removing oxygen In worst case scenario optimally equiped Thermal oil leaking into a hot heater can be dangerous, even when there is no flame.
+Two effective ways to extinguish a fire #1 Water mist: Extinguishes the flames through fine water mist and additionally cools the source of the fire #2 Argon: Smothers the fire by removing oxygen Optimally equipped for the worst case scenario Thermal oil leaking into a hot heater can be dangerous, even when there is no flame.
 Light ends, evaporating at temperatures of 250°C or below, can accumulate inside the heater.
-Together with the oxygen in the air, they can form an explosive mixture which may ignite at hot surfaces.
-NESS Water Mist Fire Extinguishing and Cooling Systems (NEWM) The retractable steel noozle for the water mist automatically moves into the heater in case of fire, but can also be triggered manually.
+Together with the oxygen in the air, they can form an explosive mixture which may ignite on hot surfaces.
+NESS Water Mist Fire Extinguishing and Cooling Systems (NEWM) The NESS Water Mist Fire Extinguishing and Cooling System sprays a fine water mist into the hot heater.
+This flushes the heater, reduces the oxygen concentration and simultaneously cools the heater, through the evaporation of the water droplets.
+The retractable steel noozle for the water mist automatically moves into the heater in case of fire, but can also be triggered manually.
 An automatic self-test program uses compressed air to test the nozzle and the moving mechanism periodically.
 NESS Argon Fire Extinguishing Systems (NEA) In the case of fire, it can be extinguished with the removal of oxygen in the thermal oil heater.
 For this, inert gases can be used.
 One of these gases is argon and is best suited for its characteristics.
-Nitrogen is lighter than air, carbon dioxide may freeze the pressure reduction valve.
-When setting up the extinguishing system, attention must be paid to the correct dimensioning in order to determine the required gas volume.
+Argon is considerably heavier than air, which is the best way for heaters to vent through a closed-base.
+When setting up the extinguishing system, attention must be paid to the correct dimensioning, in order to determine the required gas volume.
 The extinguishing system works fully automatically and can also be triggered manually.